Madhurima776/Resume-Matcher_and_Skill-Recommender/README.md

 # SkillMatch – Resume Matcher and Skill Recommender

-## Project Overview
+## Overview
-SkillMatch is an AI-powered system that compares a candidate's resume with a job description and calculates a match score.
-It also recommends missing skills required to improve the candidate’s chances of getting the job.
+SkillMatch is an AI-powered web application that analyzes a candidate’s resume and compares it with a job description to determine how well the resume matches the job requirements.
+It also identifies missing skills and recommends improvements using Natural Language Processing (NLP).

+The system helps job seekers understand their strengths and the skills they need to improve for better job opportunities.

+---

-## Features
+## Key Features
-- Resume upload (PDF/DOCX) or text
+- Resume upload (PDF / DOCX)
-- Job description input (PDF/DOCX) or text
+- Job description input
-- Skill extraction using NLP
+- Automatic skill extraction using NLP
-- Resume-job similarity score
+- Resume–job similarity score calculation
-- Matched and missing skills detection
+- Matched skills detection
+- Missing skills identification
 - Skill recommendations
+- Interactive dashboard visualization

+---

-## Tech Stack
+## Technology Stack

 ### Frontend
-- React
+- React.js
 - JavaScript
 - CSS